PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 result, owner schema, live LayoutState contract, and channel-shuffle/next-owner boundaries before retaining evidence.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late attention-QKV Reshape result characterization checkpoint

+The attention-QKV Reshape/Transpose compatibility owner returns the stable one-counter dictionary `optimized_attention_qkv_reshape_transpose_reshape_to_reshape_transpose_chains`.
+It uses indexed-first/fallback handling, has one direct production occurrence, and receives the live Session LayoutState.
+Its result is currently discarded.

+A strict expected-failure orchestration contract requires `_late_attention_qkv_reshape_stats`.
+It fixes the captured base-only channel-shuffle/Gather tuple predecessor, exact ModelIR/LayoutState callback, and following attention Gather/Transpose/Reshape cleanup owner.

+At implementation, replace only this expression with an assignment.
+Do not change the compatibility/indexed owner or schema, fallback behavior, GraphIndex/pruning/layout synchronization, callback arguments, pass order, neighboring targets, add a guard, reconciliation, scan, sort, metadata write, result consumer, dependency, or TensorFlow behavior.
+Validate the indexed/ compatibility owner, channel-shuffle and layout-recovery boundaries, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused indexed/compatibility owner, channel-shuffle/layout-recovery
+  boundaries, terminal-orchestration, and architecture gate:
+  `325 passed, 1 xfailed in 18.76s`
+- expanded broad related gate: `1744 passed, 1 xfailed in 33.31s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented single- result retention contract above.